-Niagara Dam (156) - North of Niagara.
 Reservoir winterkills often.
-When a series of nice winters occur, nice sized pike available.
+When a series of nice winters occur, nice-sized pike available.
 Ryan Park Pond (659) - South side of Grand Forks.
 This small urban fishery is a good place to take a kid fishing and is stocked annually with trout.
+Bluegill also introduced.
 (Fishing pier, no ramp).